 Teaching your children to worship, parenting in the pew, is entering the house of your heavenly Father and saying, 'Daddy, I would like you to meet my children.'
 Worship is seeing your Father's smile" (pg 20-21).

 So let's bring a smile to our Father's face.
-Come to the Everybody Worships Sundays not with the thought of, "oh boy," but with the knowledge that what you are teaching your kids at that moment in worship has eternal meaning.
+Come to the Better Together Sundays not with the thought of, "oh boy," but with the knowledge that what you are teaching your kids at that moment in worship has eternal meaning.
 What can be more important than teaching our children how to worship?
 Read "Parenting in the Pew," and you will get a clearer understanding of how you can make this happen!

 Children & Worship